yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 As can be seen, a few parameters are required.

 * The name can be anything you please.
-* For the host, we'll write `localhost`
+* For the host, we'll use `localhost`
 * For the port, `40056` must be specified
-* For the user/password combination, you'll need to use the ones you setup earlier in the `havoc.yaotl` config.
+* For the user/password combination, you'll need to use the credential you setup earlier in the `havoc.yaotl` config.

 ![](/assets/imgs/havoc-c2/Pasted image 20240217231937.png)